John Laurence

-John Laurence (also known as Jack Laurence) is an American television correspondent, author, print reporter and documentary filmmaker.
+John Laurence (also known as Jack Laurence) (born January 01, 1940) is an American television correspondent, author, print reporter and documentary filmmaker.
 He is known for his work on the air at CBS News, London correspondent for ABC News, documentary work for PBS and CBS, and his book and magazine writing.
 He won the George Polk Memorial Award of the Overseas Press Club of America for "best reporting in any medium requiring exceptional courage and enterprise abroad" for his coverage of the Vietnam War in 1970.
+In 2003, he was described in Esquire Magazine as "the best war correspondent of his generation."

 Life and career

 Laurence attended Fairfield College Preparatory School and then Rensselaer Polytechnic Institute before transferring to the University of Pennsylvania.
 While at the University of Pennsylvania, he started working at the campus radio station, WXPN which led to his career in broadcast journalism.
-He worked at WWDC (AM/FM) in Washington D.C. for a year and then at WNEW-AM/FM in New York from 1962–64.
+He worked at WWDC (AM/FM) in Washington D.C. for a year and then at WNEW-AM/FM in New York from 1962 to 1964.
 He joined CBS News as a radio correspondent in January, 1965.
 He covered the U.S. intervention in the Dominican Civil War in April–May 1965 where he produced a radio documentary on the revolution.